 - Quantitative UX research is about gathering and assessing numerical data, making predictions, identifying patterns, and generalizing findings regarding the target audience.
 This data is indirectly collected through Google Analytics and such other tool that automatically records user data or by measuring UX metrics.
 Usability testing, A/B testing, and online surveys are the most popular quantitative data sources.
 And, this data provides the base for ROI calculations and benchmarking.

-- Qualitative user experience research helps in the collection of qualitative data through user interviews where participants are observed directly.
+- Qualitative user experience research helps in the collection of qualitative data.
+You can get data through user interviews where you can observe participants directly.
 The data gathered yields an understanding of the thoughts, motivations, and attitudes of the users.
 It helps in uncovering the ‘why’ behind every action and can be conducted throughout the development process.

 UX designers can arrive at the right decision regarding the design and development of an app by combining both qualitative and quantitative data.
-Both these approaches reinforce each other and also helps in triangulating the research results.
+Additionally, these approaches reinforce each other and help in triangulating the research results.